sergiocanalesm1/caso2/README.md

-# caso2
+# Htpps implementation
-Computer Infraescture second practice project.
-Implementation of both Http Https protocols (java)
+Https server and client implementation using Java